dojo/docs/dijit/Tooltip.rst

 ''Note that connectId is an array, since it can contain multiple nodes to connect to.''

-And here's the same tooltip created from markup:
+And here's a tooltip created from markup connected to a `dijit.form.Button <dijit/form/Button>_` widget:

 .. cv-compound::